geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 But in process_acc, there is a test in process_acc.
 And it's a propagated pragma.
 For example, there is one case that propagates an if-guard in that case, but it's kind of manual and it's also brittle.
-And I think it's the cause for many linearization, sorry, test failures in beam search.
+And I think it's the cause for many linearization, sorry, test failures in BEAM search.
 And that is only for one case, but for shared memory, for generic LDS, there are many cases of that.
 So that's one issue.
 And I think I have two main concerns.